sekaiamber/reactx-loader/README.md

 </style>
 ```

 You can modify the `sass` loader of reactx config like next part.
-You can add PostCSS loader(autoprefixer etc.) in config.
-But I'll still add PostCSS system in the future version.
+You can add PostCSS loader(autoprefixer etc.) in config, or you can use PostCSS feature.

 ## Scoped CSS